nicolasventer/clever-music-player/COMMON_PROP_CATEGORIES.md

 # Common Prop Categories

-This document outlines the standardized prop categories used across all UI components in the clever-music-player codebase.
+This document outlines the standardized prop categories used across all UI components in the codebase.
 These categories ensure consistency and maintainability across the component library.

 ## Prop Category Overview